Anatomy: Reptile anatomy

 Reptiles are a class of animals comprising turtles, tuataras, lizards, snakes and crocodiles.
 They are tetrapods, but the snakes and a few species of lizard either have no limbs or their limbs are much reduced in size.
 Their bones are better ossified and their skeletons stronger than those of amphibians.
 The teeth are conical and mostly uniform in size.
 The surface cells of the epidermis are modified into horny scales which create a waterproof layer.
-Reptiles are unable to use their skin for respiration as do amphibians and have a more efficient respiratory system drawing air into their lungs by expanding their chest walls.
+Reptiles are unable to use their skin for respiration as amphibians do and have a more efficient respiratory system drawing air into their lungs by expanding their chest walls.
 The heart resembles that of the amphibian but there is a septum which more completely separates the oxygenated and deoxygenated bloodstreams.
 The reproductive system has evolved for internal fertilization, with a copulatory organ present in most species.
 The eggs are surrounded by amniotic membranes which prevents them from drying out and are laid on land, or develop internally in some species.
 The bladder is small as nitrogenous waste is excreted as uric acid.

 Turtles are notable for their protective shells.
 They have an inflexible trunk encased in a horny carapace above and a plastron below.
 These are formed from bony plates embedded in the dermis which are overlain by horny ones and are partially fused with the ribs and spine.
 The neck is long and flexible and the head and the legs can be drawn back inside the shell.
 Turtles are vegetarians and the typical reptile teeth have been replaced by sharp, horny plates.
 In aquatic species, the front legs are modified into flippers.

 Tuataras superficially resemble lizards but the lineages diverged in the Triassic period.
 There is one living species, Sphenodon punctatus.
 The skull has two openings (fenestrae) on either side and the jaw is rigidly attached to the skull.
 There is one row of teeth in the lower jaw and this fits between the two rows in the upper jaw when the animal chews.
 The teeth are merely projections of bony material from the jaw and eventually wear down.
 The brain and heart are more primitive than those of other reptiles, and the lungs have a single chamber and lack bronchi.
 The tuatara has a well-developed parietal eye on its forehead.